+The habitat is diverse, mostly well-drained sandy soils in full sun.
 The plant tends to spread over disturbed land.
 It is even considered invasive in countries where it is indigenous, such as England.
 The rhizomes survive fires, resprouting afterwards more vigorously than many competing species.